What is autocapture?

 Then, when you need business meaning, you have two zero-friction paths.
 You can name a defined event from clicks you already captured, retroactive to install, no code and no agent (the Heap move).
 Or you connect your coding agent (Cursor, Claude Code) over MCP and it reads the repo, writes the custom track() calls, and proves each one fires.
 So autocapture is the floor, not the ceiling.

-It deliberately does not do session replay or heatmaps.
+It now ships heatmaps and an event-based session inspector too; the one thing it deliberately skips is pixel-perfect DOM session recording.
 See every feature or how it compares vs PostHog.